Revisiting consistency for semi-supervised semantic segmentation: Introduction

 \section{Introduction}

-Most machine learning applications are hampered by need to collect large annotated datasets.
+Most machine learning applications are hampered by the need to collect large annotated datasets.
 Learning with incomplete supervision \cite{kolesnikov19cvpr,lee19cvpr} presents a great opportunity to speed up the development cycle and enable rapid adaptation to new environments.
-Semi-supervised learning \cite{tarvainen17nips,miyato19pami,xie19arxiv_uda} is especially relevant in the dense prediction context \cite{souly17iccv,hung18bmvc,mittal19pami} since pixel-level labels are very expensive, whereas unlabeled images are easily obtained.
+Semi-supervised learning \cite{tarvainen17nips,miyato19pami,xie20nips} is especially relevant in the dense prediction context \cite{souly17iccv,hung18bmvc,mittal19pami} since pixel-level labels are very expensive, whereas unlabeled images are easily obtained.

-Dense prediction models produce a prediction for each input pixel.
-They typically operate on high input resolutions in order to be able to detect small objects \cite{cordts15cvprw,neuhold17iccv,maggiori17igarss}.
-Semantic segmentation predictions are dense $K$-class categorical distributions.
-Competitive semantic segmentation performance requires learning on large batches and large crops.
+Dense prediction typically operates on high resolutions in order to be able to recognize small objects.
+Furthermore, competitive performance requires learning on large batches and large crops \cite{cordts15cvprw,neuhold17iccv,maggiori17igarss}.
 This typically entails a large memory footprint during training, which constrains model capacity \cite{bulo18cvpr}.
 Many semi-supervised algorithms introduce additional components to the training setup.
-For instance, training with surrogate classes \cite{dosovitskiy14nips} implies\noarticle{ an} infeasible size of the logit tensor.
-Ladder networks \cite{rasmus15nips} require an additional decoder and a twin encoder.
-GAN-based approaches require an additional generator \cite{salimans16nips,souly17iccv} or discriminator \cite{hung18bmvc,tsai18cvpr}.
-Some approaches use multiple model instances \cite{sajjadi16nips,qiao18eccv,tarvainen17nips,bortsova19miccai} or accumulated predictions across the dataset \cite{laine17iclr}.
+For instance, training with surrogate classes \cite{dosovitskiy14nips} implies an infeasible logit tensor size, while GAN-based approaches require an additional generator \cite{salimans16nips,souly17iccv} or discriminator \cite{hung18bmvc,tsai18cvpr,gao19sensors}.
+Some other approaches require multiple model instances \cite{rasmus15nips,sajjadi16nips,qiao18eccv,bortsova19miccai} or accumulated predictions across the dataset \cite{laine17iclr}.
 Such designs are less appropriate for dense prediction since they constrain model capacity.